 In ten years’ time your students won’t remember the title of the textbook, but they will remember the names of the main characters.
 Hopefully.

 In conclusion, textbook evaluation is a lengthy process.
-The above characteristics of a good textbook are just a quick and easy way aiming to take some of the weight off the shoulders of busy teachers.
-ELT Coursebook Evaluation Checklist will give you five more points, especially for those who can afford the time and energy to dig a bit deeper.
+The above characteristics of textbook are just a quick and easy way aiming to take some of the weight off the shoulders of busy teachers.
+ELT Coursebook Evaluation Checklist will give you five criteria of a good textbook, especially for those who can afford the time and energy to dig a bit deeper.

-If you are interested in the general principles and procedures used to evaluate a published textbook, Professor Jack C. Richards suggests that the analysis should involve identifying these kinds of information:
+If you are interested in the general principles and procedures used to evaluate a published textbook, Professor Jack C. Richards suggests that the analysis should involve identifying these kinds of information in the qualities of a good textbook:

 - Aims and objectives of the book.